 Q3.
 Where can I find information about the dormitories?

-Q6.
-I am going to stay in my friend's place at first while I look for my own apartment.
+Q5.
+I am going to stay at my friend's place at first while I look for my own apartment.
 I want to arrive in Japan earlier, since I need time to find an apartment.
 Is that possible?

-A6.
-The recommended September 19 - October 5 arrival period is based on dormitory availability.
-If you are not going to live in a Tokyo Tech dormitory, you can arrive in Japan outside this time frame; however, please keep in mind that you must arrive in Japan between the dates of September 8 and October 5 for your airfare to be covered by MEXT.
+A5.
+If you are not going to live in a Tokyo Tech dormitory, you can arrive in Japan before September 18; however, please keep in mind that you must arrive in Japan between the dates of September 11 and October 9 for your airfare to be covered by MEXT.

-Q7.
+Q6.
 I already obtained my visa from the Japanese Embassy.
-Can I arrive in Japan in August?
+May I arrive in Japan in August?

-A7.
-MEXT will not provide you with an air ticket if you arrive in Japan before September 8.
+A6.
+MEXT will not provide you with an air ticket if you arrive in Japan before September 11.
 If you are willing to pay for your own airfare, you can choose the arrival date that works best for you.

 Please refer to the following websites for information about Japanese customs and culture that may assist you in adjusting to life in Japan.